pffelix/GardenDiversity/README.md

 	chmod +x GardenDiversity/src/firmware/installer.sh
 	./GardenDiversity/src/firmware/installer.sh
 	```
+7. The installation script installs a service that runs the code main.py.
+8. Main.py regularly records an audio stream over I2S.
+To check whether the microphone is working, logging of the audio stream can be performed by setting a variable in recorder.py.
-7. The installation script installs a service that regularly records an audio stream.
-After it the audio stream is processed with the BirdNET recognition system to detect avian vocalizations in the soundscape recording.
-Finally, the classified events are published as MQTT messages to a ThingSpeak Channel.
+9. After it the audio stream is processed in modeler.py with the BirdNET recognition system to detect avian vocalizations in the soundscape recording.
+10. Finally, the classified events are published as MQTT messages to a ThingSpeak Channel.
 The channel ID can be configured in the streamer.py file.